-If a grantee cannot timely complete the milestones for a payment period, it is required to ask for an extension of the due date to allow for the completion of the milestones.
+If a grantee cannot timely complete all of the milestones for a payment period, it is required to submit a request for an extension of the milestone reporting due date to allow for the completion of the milestones.
 Grantees may request extensions of their payment request deadlines and overall grant terms; however, LSC retains sole discretion over whether to approve these extensions.
-All extension requests should be made in writing via email to the TIG Grant Administrator or email@example.com.
+All extension requests should be made in writing using the TIG Milestone Reporting Extension form.
 It may not be made by anyone other than the grantee.

-Requests for extensions must be made to the Grant Administrator prior to the end of the payment period in which an extension is being sought.
+Requests for extensions must be submitted using the TIG Milestone Reporting Extension form prior to the end of the payment period in which an extension is being sought.
 After a payment period deadline has passed, extensions or waivers will need the approval of both the Grant Administrator and the Director of the Office of Program Performance.

 In a payment request extension, the grantee must address:

 - what progress it has made towards achieving the payment request's milestones;